-School uniform shirts, as well as the P.E. t-shirts and shorts, can be purchased at Everyt'ings in Windwardside.
+School uniform shirts, as well as the P.E. t-shirts and shorts, can be purchased at Everyt'ings in Windwardside (Except ECD).
 All house shirts can be purchased at Everyt'ings too.

-All students must observe personal hygiene and grooming (please see code of conduct).
+All students must observe personal hygiene and grooming (please see Code of Conduct).

 - Both male and female students;

-- O Hair should be clean and well groomed;
+- 0 Hair should be clean and well groomed;

-O Heads are uncovered, so no caps, bats

 - O Heads are uncovered, so no caps, hats etc. are allowed;

 - 0 No visible piercings are allowed, except earrings for girls.

 - Male Students:

-0 Face should be neatly shaved;0 No earrings.
+- 0 Face should be neatly shaved;

+- 0 No earrings.

-Students are allowed to wear their house colors on the following days.
+Students are allowed to wear their house colors on the following days:

-August 30, September 27, October 11 (Triathlon), October 25, November 22, December 13 (Christmas - school ends at 11am)
+August 28, September 25, October 9 (Triathlon), October 30, December 3, December 18 (Christmas - school ends at 11am)

-January 24, February 28, March 27, April 30 (Inter-House Sports day), May 29, July 1 (Family BBQ)
+January 29, February 19, April 1 (Inter-House Sports day), April 30, May 28, June 25, June 30 (Family BBQ)